chaos-mesh/website/versioned_docs/version-2.8.4/status-check-in-workflow.md

 ### One time Status Check

-When the `mode` field is `Synchronous`, it means that this `StatusCheck` node will exit immediately when the `status check result` is clear, or when the node times out.
+When the `mode` field is `Synchronous`, it means that this `StatusCheck` node will exit immediately when the `status check result` is determined, or when the node times out.

 ```yaml
 - name: workflow-status-check